Board of Trustees

 Meet the people behind the Scottish MSA

 Derek Keiller is the Chairman of the SMSA Board.
 His role is to call regular board meetings, prepare the agenda, and preside over meetings.
 Derek has been involved in advertising for the majority of his working career, initially with D.C.
 Thomson as advertising features manager, with responsibility for the sales teams, design of feature pages/supplements and the drive for increased protability within the advertising section.
 In 1989 he decided to branch out on his own with the creation of Derek Keiller Advertising, a fully recognised and accredited agency within the industry.
-He was one of the founder members of Carse of Gowrie & District Men’s Shed and is a committee member.
+He was one of the founder members and is now Chairman of the Carse of Gowrie & District Men’s Shed.

 Paul Strachan is the Secretary.
 His role is to support the Chairperson in the proper functioning of the Board.
 We welcomed Paul to this role in taking over from Alan Silcock.